osama4933/CIC/README.md

 5- The Symbol Error Rate/Symbol Throughput is computed and printed on command window.
 At the end, 'demod_sym_stack' (2D matrix) variable can be found.
 The number of rows indicate the packets detected in the file.
 At each row, lies a demodulated packet whose column contain corresponding demodulated symbols.
+The demodulated symbols are also saved in 'symbols.txt' file, in a format(each row has symbol and packets are separated by -1 identifier) that is needed to feed symbols to rpp0.